Combodo/iTop/readme.txt

  - Use the default language when creating a new user from CAS
  - Support patterns for casMemberof

+Audit:
-Better error handling in case of OQL error in the audit page, now the error is properly trapped and indicates which query is the cuase of the error.
+Better error handling in case of OQL error in the audit page, now the error is properly trapped and indicates which query is the cause of the error.
+Optimized memory usage when auditing large volumes of CIs (10'000 items was requiring 200 Mb, it now runs with 32 Mb -including the 30Mb overhead!)

 Added a link to a favicon (icon in the browser's bar and tab)

 Allow a module to restrict the access to a given menu/group by redeclaring the menu with restricted rights.
 All rights are combined with the AND operator.

+Added the "search form" on top of the list of user accounts, useful to find a user in a huge list !

+Added the ability to display a custom welcome/disclaimer message at the bottom of the login form.
+Just put a non empty string (can contain HTML tags) in the dictionary entry 'UI:Login:About'

+In the Toolkit: Improved the check on data model consistency: detection of SQL columns used by two attributes

+Ticket's case log can now be bigger than 64 Kilobytes...

 Bugs fixed
 ----------
 The complete list of active tickets can be reviewed at http://sourceforge.net/apps/trac/itop/report/1

+#522 issue with non-ASCII characters in notifications subject.
+#519 Change password bug: it was not possible to for a user to change their own passord, if the (new) password contained non-alphanumeric characters !
+#518 Properly pass the context (i.e. currently selected org) to the auto-refresh lists
+#516 and #517 Improved the export (specify fields for multi-column queries) and web queries (default field list)
 #512 Command line mode (CLI) is now supported for the 'export' page.
 With either the --auth_user and --auth_pwd parameters or --param_file
 #494 It seems that PHPSoap does not understand the <wsdl:documentation> tag, let's put them as comments
 #493 Incorrect display of Users' Grant Matrix